uzh-rpg/rpg_vid2e/README.md

 }
 ```
 ## News
+* We release a web app and interactive demo which generates events and converts your webcam to events.
+Try it out [here](web_app/README.md).
-We now also release new python bindings for esim with GPU support.
+* We now also release new python bindings for esim with GPU support.
 Details are [here](esim_torch/README.md)

+## Web App and Interactive Demo
+Try out our the interactive demo and webcam support [here](web_app/README.md).

 ## Dataset
 The synthetic N-Caltech101 dataset, as well as video sequences used for event conversion can be found [here](http://rpg.ifi.uzh.ch/data/VID2E/ncaltech_syn_images.zip).
 For each sample of each class it contains events in the form `class/image_%04d.npz` and images in the form `class/image_%05d/images/image_%05d.png`, as well as the corresponding timestamps of the images in `class/image_%04d/timestamps.txt`.